ryanliang000/xevent/README.md

 # xevent

+Using reactor mode.
 Encapsulation interface of epoll and kqueue and select.

 - epoll for linux